deutschebank/fluxnova-docs-manual/content/user-guide/task-forms/_index.md

 There are different types of forms which are primarily used in Tasklist.
 To implement a task form in your application, you have to connect the form resource with the BPMN 2.0 element in your process diagram.
 Suitable BPMN 2.0 elements for calling tasks forms are the [StartEvent][start-event] and the [UserTask][user-tasks].

-Forms are referenced using Form Keys or Form References and can either be embedded in Flowave Tasklist or handled by a custom application.
+Forms are referenced using Form Keys or Form References and can either be embedded in Fluxnova Tasklist or handled by a custom application.
 Depending on your use-case, different Form Types can be used:

 1. [Embedded Task Forms](#embedded-task-forms) allow you to embed custom HTML and JavaScript forms into Tasklist.
-2. [Flowave Forms](#flowave-forms) offer visual editing of forms in the Flowave Modeler and can be used for less complex forms.
-Flowave Forms are the only form type that can be referenced either by Form Key or by Form Reference.
+2. [Fluxnova Forms](#fluxnova-forms) offer visual editing of forms in the Fluxnova Modeler and can be used for less complex forms.
+Fluxnova Forms are the only form type that can be referenced either by Form Key or by Form Reference.
 3. [External Task Forms](#external-task-forms) can be used to link to custom applications.
 The Form will not be embedded in Tasklist.

 If no form key is present, a [Generic Task Form](#generic-task-forms) will be shown.